LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 Let us write $T^t$ for the transpose of a linear function $T$ and recall that the Fourier transform is an endomorphism of the Schwartz space.
-Then, given two Schwartz functions $u,v$ we have already seen that, by a simple application of Fubini,
+Then, given two Schwartz functions $u,v$, we have already seen that, by a simple application of Fubini,

 <div>